Russia's Putin orders troops to help fight Siberia wildfires | DW | 31.07.2019

 However, experts have warned that damage caused by fires goes far beyond money.

-Talking to DW Russia, Oxana Tarasova from the World Meteorological Organisation (WMO) warned of a vicious circle of Siberian fires, smoke particles wafting north, and melting snow on the Arctic.
+Talking to DW Russian, Oxana Tarasova from the World Meteorological Organisation (WMO) warned of a vicious circle of Siberian fires, smoke particles wafting north, and melting snow on the Arctic.

 Read more: Lost polar bear wanders through Russian city of Norilsk